KEEPING YOUR MATES SAFE IN TIMES OF CHANGE…ARE YOU WILLING TO BE THE CANARY IN THE COAL MINE FOR SAFETY SAKE?

-Safety psychologist David Broadbent discusses the importance of taking personal responsibility for safety on the mine site and keeping everyone safe during times of unprecedented change.
+Some time ago we spoke with Safety Psychologist David Broadbent.
+David shares with us the importance of taking personal responsibility for safety on mine sites and keeping everyone safe during times of unprecedented change.

-Firstly, personal safety is a key weapon in the safety armoury.
+Firstly, personal responsibility for safety is a key weapon in the safety armoury.
 When properly implemented and integrated within an organisational safety system it can provide an enormous benefit to keeping our mates safe.

 Having said that, personal safety as the only primary tool to combat accident/disaster outcomes shall always fail.
 It must be genuinely supported by partnering systems and appropriate safety leadership to be able to survive and thrive within what is an entropic system.

 The fear that I have, is that in a rabid attempt to cut costs, the industry shall travel a bridge too far – I am seeing that already.

 One global miner announced in late 2014 that it would be centrally managing all of its human resources (HR) operations from 2015 onwards.
 This has pretty much occurred – there is not a HR bod on-site, and they now get a ‘visit’ from a HR bod every week or so.

 Do we truly believe that the critical role of human resources is just something that can be effectively managed by someone who is unknown to the local operation?
 Well it seems that some pretty important people do – important in that they have the control over these sorts of decisions.

 My own opinion is that there shall be a consequence of this functional devaluation of people in the equation.
 This sort of behaviour flies in the face of known best practice.David Broadbent